kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 "This reaction to Ember just baffles me.
 Your day job is to build a piece of web software and you can't take a few days to learn the ins and outs?
 Presumably you're in a large team because this project is important and will take some time to complete.
 Nevertheless, I've seen this reaction many times in the web culture.
 This mentality is pretty rare in the world of native development though.
 Almost every decent developer I know has no problem spending a weekend learning some new and cool tool, but sadly, this spirit seems to be absent from the web culture."
 </blockquote>

 I can relate to this feeling.
-Always having to ramp up on some new JavaScript technology has affected me negatively and <a href="http://www.kaidez.com/101th-post/">I've written about it</a>.
+Always having to ramp up on new JavaScript technology has affected me negatively and <a href="http://www.kaidez.com/101th-post/">I've written about it</a>.

 But being a JavaScript developer is the path I've chosen and this is how it is.
 JavaScript is the language of the web, it changes frequently and the changes show no signs of slowing down.

-Since we've chosen to be JS developers, we <em>have</em> to move with its changes.
+Since we've ALL chosen to be JS developers, we <em>have</em> to move with its changes.
 <h2>The complaints about professional programming (whatever that means)</h2>

 (freelancers worked at a company first)